py5coding/py5book/developer/how_does_py5_work.md

 * There's no way to trigger mouse and keyboard events
 * The OpenGL renderers `P2D` and `P3D` always crashed

 The problem with the OpenGL renderers had to do with something called a "context thread."
-The bottom line is only one thread is allowed to make OpenGL calls, and there is no way to make that thread be the Python thread that this early version of py5 was using to call the user's `draw()` function in a loop.
+The bottom line is only one thread is allowed to make OpenGL calls, and there is no way to make the context thread be the Python thread that this early version of py5 was using to call the user's `draw()` function in a loop.
 I tried everything I could think of to get OpenGL to work.
 As this work was done during the first month of COVID lockdowns, I had a lot of time to experiment.
 Nevertheless, this approach was not and could not be successful.

 ## How py5 Actually Works